An atlas of K3 surfaces with finite automorphism group: Rank 5 lattices

 so that we know the $24$ classes of $(-2)$-curves in $X$.
-By using the linear system $|D_{2}|$, we obtain: \begin{prop} The $K3$ surface $X$ is a double cover of $\PP^{2}$ branched over a smooth sextic curve which has twelve $6$-tangent conics. \end{prop}
+By using the linear system $|D_{2}|$, we obtain the following.

+\begin{prop} The K3 surface $X$ is a double cover of $\,\PP^{2}$ branched over a smooth sextic curve which has $12$ $6$-tangent conics. \end{prop}

-There exists a partition of the $24$ $\cu$-curves into $3$ sets $S_{1},S_{2},S_{3}$ of $8$ curves each, such that for curves $B,B'$ in two different sets $S,S'$, one has $BB'=0$ or $4$ and for any $B\in S$ there are exactly $4$ curves $B'$ in $S'$ such that $BB'=4$, and symmetrically for $B'$.
-Therefore $S$ and $S'$ form a $8_{4}$ configuration.
-This is the co-called Möbius's configuration (see \cite{Coxeter}).
-The following graph is the Levi graph of that $8_{4}$ configuration ; this is the graph of the $4$-dimensional hypercube (see \cite{Coxeter}): vertices in red are curves in $S$, vertices in blue are curves in $S'$ and an edge links a red curve to a blue curve if and only if their intersection is $4$.
+There exists a partition of the $24$ $\cu$-curves into three sets $S_{1}$, $S_{2}$, $S_{3}$ of $8$ curves each such that for curves $B$, $B'$ in two different sets $S$, $S'$, one has $BB'=0$ or $4$ and for any $B\in S$, there are exactly $4$ curves $B'$ in $S'$ such that $BB'=4$, and symmetrically for $B'$.
+Therefore, $S$ and $S'$ form an $8_{4}$ configuration.
+This is the so-called M\"obius configuration (see \cite{Coxeter}).
+The following graph is the Levi graph of that $8_{4}$ configuration; this is the graph of the $4$-dimensional hypercube (see \cite{Coxeter}).
+Vertices in red are curves in $S$, vertices in blue are curves in $S'$, and an edge links a red curve to a blue curve if and only if their intersection number is $4$.

-From that graph, we can moreover read the intersection numbers of the curves in $S$ (and $S'$) as follows:\\ For any red curve $B$ that are $4$ blue curves linked to it by an edge.
-Consider the complementary set of blue curves, this is another set of $4$ blue curves, all are linked through an edge to the same red curve $B'$.
-Then we have $BB'=6$, and for any other red curve $B''\notin\{B,B'\}$ we have $BB''=2$.
+From that graph, we can moreover read the intersection numbers of the curves in $S$ (and $S'$) as follows.
+For any red curve $B$, there are four blue curves linked to it by an edge.
+Consider the complementary set of blue curves; this is another set of four blue curves, all linked through an edge to the same red curve $B'$.
+Then we have $BB'=6$, and for any other red curve $B''\notin\{B,B'\}$, we have $BB''=2$.
 Symmetrically, the intersection numbers between the blue curves follow the same rule.

-In \cite[Proof of Theorem 8.1.1]{Nikulin}, Nikulin studies the lattice $U(4)\oplus\mathbf{A}_{1}^{\oplus3}$ in detail, obtaining that it contains only $24$ $\cu$-curves, and he describes the fundamental polygon of the action of the Weyl group by an embedding in the $4$ dimensional euclidian space, there the polyhedral formed by the $24$ vertices is the dual of the polyhedron formed by the roots of type $\mathbf{D}_{4}$.
+In \cite[Proof of Theorem 8.1.1]{Nikulin}, Nikulin studies the lattice $U(4)\oplus\mathbf{A}_{1}^{\oplus3}$ in detail, obtaining that it contains only $24$ $\cu$-curves, and he describes the fundamental polygon of the action of the Weyl group by an embedding in the $4$-dimensional Euclidian space.
+There, the polyhedral formed by the $24$ vertices is the dual of the polyhedron formed by the roots of type $\mathbf{D}_{4}$.

-There is a second geometric model which is as follows:\\ The divisor
+There is a second geometric model which is as follows.
+The divisor

-is a nef, non-hyperelliptic divisor of square $4$, such that $D_{4}A_{j}=0$ if and only if $j=3$.
-We have moreover
+is a nef, non-hyperelliptic divisor of square $4$, with $D_{4} \cdot A_{j}=0$ if and only if $j=3$.
+We have, moreover,